How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Give some thought to placement with pathway lighting along your gardens.
 Avoid straight lines down both sides of the path which can resemble an airport runway.
 Instead, stagger them while still giving light for safety but strategically choosing which plants are illuminated.

-Haphazardly throwing a few spotlights amongst the shrubs will leave you ultimately disappointed.
+Haphazardly throwing a few spotlights amongst the shrubs will leave you ultimately disappointed and will not look natural.
 While there are no hard and fast rules for garden lighting (every garden is different, after all!), but doing so shouldn’t ruin the look of your garden during the day.

 Position Light To Shine On An Angle

 It doesn’t matter whether the light source is positioned above or below your garden, just make sure that most of the light is positioned to shine in on an angle.
-Front lighting is very unforgiving and can wash out your landscaping.
-Angled and side lighting results in better modelling and will create a more interesting shadow effect in the end.
+Direct front lighting is very unnatural and can wash out your landscaping.
+Angled and side lighting results in better modelling and will create a more interesting shadow effect in the end and look natural.

 Create Pools Of Light In Gardens